recurser/jquery-simple-color/README.markdown

                     box.
                     Default value: see options.chooserCSS in the source

- inputCSS            An associative array of CSS properties that will be applied to the form input
+inputCSS            An associative array of CSS properties that will be applied to the form input.
-                     ex. {   'float':'left' }
+                    Default value: see options.inputCSS in the source

 ```